verastudio/G2-finalproject/README.md

 + Steps
 1. Each group reviews the images from the story reconstruction activity.
 2. Each student selects a related keyword from the Keyword Cloud.
-3. Using the selected keyword, each student writes a summa요
+3. Using the selected keyword, each student writes a summary